microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-web-api.md

     :::code language="csharp" source="../demo/InvokeAzureFunction/Authentication/DeviceCodeAuthProvider.cs" id="AuthProviderSnippet":::

+##### Review the code in DeviceCodeAuthProvider.cs

+Take a moment to consider what the code in **DeviceCodeAuthProvider.cs** does.

+- In the constructor, it initializes a **PublicClientApplication** from the `Microsoft.Identity.Client` package.
+It uses the `WithAuthority(AadAuthorityAudience.AzureAdMyOrg, true)` and `.WithTenantId(tenantId)` functions to restrict the login audience to only the specified Microsoft 365 organization.
+- In the `GetAccessToken` function, it calls `AcquireTokenSilent` to get a token without any user interaction if the user is already logged in.
+If not, it calls `AcquireTokenWithDeviceCode` to prompt the user to login using a browser.

 ### Sign in and display the access token

 In this section you will update the application to call the `GetAccessToken` function, which will sign in the user.
 You will also add code to display the token.